Fancystacks/Speakeasy-Authentication/README.md

 Use `nodemon index.js` to start

-The library
+The library json DB will auto-generate an empty folder once imported

 <img src="https://user-images.githubusercontent.com/38336934/104986589-930b6800-59d0-11eb-8143-b94f0b342cf8.png" width="500" height="370">

-Join a chat to see other current users and messages in the room.

-## Peer-to-Peer Messaging:
+## Register a User:

+### Use Postman POST route to `/api/register` to register a user

+- id and secret will be generated as an object

 <img src="https://user-images.githubusercontent.com/38336934/104986591-94d52b80-59d0-11eb-9a74-a9e3263db057.png"  width="270" height="350">